 It wasn’t that I hadn’t made a plan of what to eat and drink, it was just that I hadn’t really broken that plan down in order to truly understand what I needed and when I needed it during the race.
 On this occasion, I let my guard down late in the race, but I quickly learned that it ain’t over until you cross the line.

-This was a turning point for me and I’m now more thorough in my race day nutrition planning.
+This was a turning point for me and I’m now more thorough in my race day fueling planning.
 I've individualised my plan based on experience, practice and past mistakes.
 As a passionate student of the sport, I’m always refining my strategy based on the unique learning that each race offers and the way the research continues to offer insights into how best to optimise nutrition strategies.

 My IRONMAN Fueling and Hydration Strategy

-Below is an example of the nutrition plan I developed for the bike leg of IRONMAN New Zealand in 2020.
+Below is an example of the fueling plan I developed for the bike leg of IRONMAN New Zealand in 2020.
 I believe the cycling phase of a full-distance triathlon is pivotal from a nutrition standpoint as it can form the backbone of a pleasing performance - if you get it right…

 |Stage||Food||Carb (g)||Sodium (mg)||Caffeine (mg)||Fluid (ml)|